jlan84/linear-algebra-assignment/pair.md

 the results before we dive more into the details of linear regression tommorow.

 1. We will be using the `prestige` data in `statsmodels`. `statsmodels` is the de facto library for performing regression tasks in Python.
-Load the data with the follow code.
+Load the data with the follow code. **Remember to add a column of `1` to the x matrix for the model to fit an intercept**.

    ```python
    import statsmodels.api as sm